June 26–28, 2026

 Budapest Jazz Orchestra (Hungary)

-Caroline Adoumbou, Mezzo-soprano (France)
+Caroline Adoumbou, mezzo-soprano (France)

 Rhapsody in Blue; Porgy and Bess: songs and instrumental pieces